BatchClayderman/Cryptography-Schemes/README.md

 git push
 ```

 Eventually, submit a Pull Request (PR) after pushing.
-If you are required to login during pushing, try to use ``gh`` (recommended) or generate a token from your GitHub account.
+If you are required to log in during pushing, try to use ``gh`` (recommended) or generate a token from your GitHub account.

 ## 2. SchemeFEPPCT